KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-1.md

 Once a cold address is associated with a pubkey, the Bitcoin protocol no longer attempts to use these quantum-secure P2PKH transactions, as they require an extra 25 bytes of data space.
 Instead, the protocol reverts to the original P2PK transactions.

-CryptoConditions typically requires the [<b>pubkey</b>](../../../basic-docs/installations/common-runtime-parameters.html#pubkey <!--dimxy corrected the link to -pubkey, not sure the path won't change in rebranding-->) Antara Customization parameter to be enabled.
-One of the effects of this parameter is that each time a user makes a transaction, the "change" is automatically sent back not to a new cold address, but rather to the pubkey included in the `pubkey` parameter. <!-- dimxy i think it is the '-pubkey' param, not 'ac_pubkey'? (ac_pubkey is for receiving payments) -->Therefore, as user transactions are already always returning to a default pubkey, the Antara Module developer can simply skip P2PKH transactions altogether and use only P2PK transactions instead.
+CryptoConditions typically requires the [<b>pubkey</b>](../../../basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.html#pubkey) Antara Customization parameter to be enabled.
+One of the effects of this parameter is that each time a user makes a transaction, the "change" is automatically sent back not to a new cold address, but rather to the pubkey included in the `pubkey` parameter.
+Therefore, as user transactions are already always returning to a default pubkey, the Antara Module developer can simply skip P2PKH transactions altogether and use only P2PK transactions instead.

 #### Pay to Script Hash Payments